jayanti-prasad/MDSIM/namd-tutorials/README.md

   This means that this script can be launched in an automatic way on cloud systems, such as amazon AWS, without any difficulty.

+  The python script (see how to use below) does the following:

+  - Read a 'pdb' file and created a 'psf' as well a new 'pdb' file using a topology file supplied by the user.

+  - Solvate the system wih water.

+  - Neutralize the system with ions.

+  - Compute the geometry of the box for carrying the simulations.

+  - Create a config file from a user given config file by making necessary changes.

 ##  A. Software needed :